-Recently I came photo-1422728221357-57980993ea99across an article discussing how parents can help their anxious children.
+Recently I came across an article discussing how parents can help their anxious children.
 I thought article had some good recommendations and thoughts for parents of children with anxiety.
 I have included some excerpts from the article below and added my own thoughts and comments in red.
 If you would like to read the entire article 9 Things Every Parent with an Anxious Child Should Try by Renee Jain check out the link.
 Here is an excerpt from the article:

 As all the kids line up to go to school, your son, Timmy, turns to you and says, “I don’t want to take the bus.
 My stomach hurts.
 Please don’t make me go.”
 You cringe and think, Here we go again.
 What should be a simple morning routine explodes into a daunting challenge.